Cost of diffusion: nonlinearity and giant fluctuations

 is a positive, non-monotonic scaling function.
 This scaling function is shown in Fig.~\ref{fig:Fcurve} and it is in perfect agreement with numerical simulations.
 Note that the variance has a single maximum at the point $y^\star\approx 1.72724\ldots$.
 This scaling function has asymptotic behaviors $F(y)\approx2 y^2 e^{-1/y}$ for small $y$ and $F(y)\approx \frac{1}{3y}$ for large $y$.

 To understand the non-monotonic behavior of the variance, consider two opposite limits: $X\gg n\eta_c$ (that is $y$ large) and $X\ll n \eta_c$ ($y$ small).
-In the former case, when $X$ is fixed to be large, in a typical trajectory, most of the jumps are big, i.e, the configuration is dominated by ``space-like'' runs only.
-Hence, the cost fluctuations are small from trajectory to trajectory.
-In the latter case when $X$ is fixed at a smaller value, a typical trajectory is dominated by only ``time-like'' runs and once again the cost fluctuations from one trajectory to another are expected to be small, as the precise length of each jump will not significantly alter the fee charged per jump.
+In the former case, when $X$ is fixed to be large, in a typical trajectory, most of the jumps are big, i.e, the configuration is dominated by ``space-like'' runs only (i.e., $\eta_i>\eta_c$) and hence the cost can be written as $C=\sum_{i}(1+b(\eta_i-\eta_c))\approx n+b(X-n\eta_c)$.
+Consequently, since both $n$ and $X$ are fixed the fluctuations of $C$ are severely constrained for large $X$.
+This decrease in the cost fluctuations is hence consequence of the linearity of $h(\eta)$ for large $\eta$ (see \cite{supplemental} for a discussion on the nonlinear case).
+In the latter case $X\ll n \eta_c$, a typical trajectory is dominated by only ``time-like'' runs and once again the cost fluctuations from one trajectory to another are expected to be small, as the precise length of each jump will not significantly alter the fee charged per jump.
 Thus these two `phases' are like `pure' phases.
 As one increases the `control parameter' $X/(n\eta_c)$, one first crosses over from a `time-like' pure phase to a `mixed' phase, characterized by a larger entropy (i.e. a larger number of possible arrangements of individual jumps eventually landing to the same final spot $X$ after $n$ jumps).
 Upon further increasing $X/(n\eta_c)$, the conditional variance undergoes a second crossover from the `mixed' phase to a `space-like' pure phase.
 At the special value $X/(n\eta_c)\approx 1.72724...$, the cost fluctuations are maximal (the most unfair scenario for taxi passengers).